British science fiction writer Arthur C. Clarke once said “any sufficiently advanced technology is indistinguishable from magic.”

 Spend one minute in a modern manufacturing facility and you’ll see.
 Conveyor belts, cranes, mixers, extruders, blowers, heaters, storage tanks, lifts, shredders, compressors, robotic arms.
 Everything clicking and whirring together like clockwork.

 In one end, a bunch of raw materials.
 Out the other, something whole and useful.
 And the process to get from one to the other is so complex that for the average person it’s almost inconceivable.

 But there’s a method to it all.
-It’s called manufacturing inventory management, and it’s magical.
+It’s called the manufacturing inventory management process, and it’s magical.

 What Is Manufacturing Inventory?

-For that reason, a manufacturing company’s balance sheet has three categories for its inventory: raw materials, work-in-process, and finished goods inventory.
+A manufacturing company’s balance sheet has three categories for its inventory: raw materials, work-in-process, and finished goods inventory (see what is inventory).

 Raw materials inventory is all the most basic materials needed in production inventory management.
 Things like produce, individual food ingredients, metal, plastic, stone, chemicals, and everything else that gets worked into finished goods.

 Take, for example, a company that produces jellies and jams.
 Some of the primary raw materials would be fruit and sugar (for the jam) and glass (for the jars).

 Work In Process Inventory

 Work-In-Process inventory, or work in process inventory, is whatever inventory is past the raw material stage but not yet a finished product.
 Work has gone into developing the raw materials, but there’s still some boxes left to check before the product is ready for sale.